Clicky

 • Funnel.

 You need to make sure you get the correct oil weight, especially if it’s supercharged.
-The kits will list the models of jet skis it’s made for, but otherwise consult your owner’s manual.
+The kits will list the models it’s made for, but otherwise consult your owner’s manual.

-Tip: All jet skis are metric; 8mm, 10mm and 13mm are the most commonly used sizes.
+Tip: All models are metric; 8mm, 10mm and 13mm are the most commonly used sizes.

 Pointing out the engine compartment of RXP showing oil filter, dip stick and oil cap.